Magdalena Ecke Family YMCA, Encinitas

-Magdalena Ecke is located a few kilometres east of Encinitas, best accessed with a car, which (unusually for me!)
-I had access to here as I was staying with a friend who kindly lent me theirs.
-A brave move, since I’m not used to driving on the right-hand side of the road, let alone on multi-lane busy roads – I have great respect for her having the guts to get in the car with me to give me a “driving lesson”!
+Magdalena Ecke YMCA is located a few kilometres east of Encinitas, best accessed with a car, which (unusually for me) I had access to here!
+Luckily I was staying with a friend who kindly lent me theirs.
+A brave move, since I’m not used to driving on the right-hand side of the road, let alone on multi-lane busy roads.
+So, I have great respect for her having the guts to get in the car with me to give me a “driving lesson”!

-The gym is split into a cardio room and a weights room, with the weights room being divided into three areas, which can broadly be summarised as 1.
+The gym splits into a cardio room and a weights room, and the weights room divides into three areas.
+These can broadly be summarised as 1.
 Free weights and cables 2.
 Functional equipment and floor area (with a synergy area between these two areas) and 3.
 A “Family Training Area” which consists mostly of resistance machines.
-There are also some cardio machines in the free weights area, just to confuse matters.
+You’ll also see some cardio machines in the free weights area, just to confuse matters.

 Like most YMCAs I’ve been to, the floor/functional training area is large and very well equipped with numerous kettlebells, TRXs, medicine balls, Swiss balls, resistance bands, foam rollers, stools, mats and BOSUs.
-Plenty of floorspace too for walking lunges, burpees or whatever else takes your fancy.
+You’ll find plenty of floorspace too for walking lunges, burpees or whatever else takes your fancy.

 I found the cardio room well-equipped with treadmills, bikes, arc-trainers and ellipticals, steppers and one or two rowing machines.

-Whilst I commend the YMCA for its policies of welcoming everyone from all walks of life and reasonably priced rates, the downside to this is that Magdalena Ecke was very busy, even in “off-peak” periods.
+Whilst I commend the YMCA for its policies of welcoming everyone from all walks of life and reasonably priced rates, the downside to this is that Magdalena Ecke Family YMCA gets very busy, even in “off-peak” periods.
 I worked out at around 10am on both Tuesday and Thursday mornings, with Tuesday being particularly busy and hard to get on equipment, and Thursday being a little better.
-The only other (minor) criticism was that the underarm pull-up bars are set rather widely, with no option to take the more standard narrower grip.
+The only other (minor) criticism I have is that the underarm pull-up bars are set rather widely, with no option to take the more standard narrower grip.
 And if you’re tall, they might be a little short for you.
 However, you can also use the Synergy area for pull-ups and the bars there solve both of these problems.